Home » world » The Resumption of Benjamin Netanyahu’s Corruption Trial: Latest Updates and News

 In another case, he is suspected of having received large quantities of gifts worth around 700,000 shekels (around 175,000 euros) from wealthy personalities.
 Among his alleged benefactors, Israeli Hollywood mogul Arnon Milchan, producer of Brazil, JFK, Pretty Woman et Born killers notably.
 Mr. Netanyahu is suspected of having in return promoted a tax provision that would have brought millions of dollars to Mr. Milchan.
 However, the Israeli Finance Ministry vetoed it.

 The Prime Minister claims to have only accepted gifts from friends, without having requested them, and considers himself the victim of a witch hunt.
-He will not be called to the stand immediately, but could appear in a few months, according to the Israeli press.
+He will not be called to the stand immediately, but might appear in a few months, according to the Israeli press.
 His trial, which began in 2020, is unprecedented for a sitting prime minister.

 1701709736